Birmingham pub bombings: Trial

 The Shire Hall and Crown Court of Lancaster Castle.
 The Birmingham Six were tried at this location in 1975.

 On 9 June 1975, the Birmingham Six stood trial at Lancaster Crown Court before Mr Justice Bridge.
 Each man was charged with 21 counts of murder and conspiring with the deceased James McDade to cause explosions across the Midlands between August and November 1974.
 Murray, Kelly and Sheehan were also charged with conspiracy to cause explosions across the Midlands, with Kelly and Sheehan facing the additional charges of possession of explosives.

-All six men emphatically maintained their innocence, stating they had never been members of the IRA; that they had not known James McDade had been a member of the Provisional Irish Republican Army until his death; and reiterating their earlier claims of having been subject to intense physical and psychological abuse upon their arrest.
+All six men emphatically maintained their innocence, stating they had never been members of the IRA; that they had not known James McDade had been a member of the IRA until his death; and reiterating their earlier claims of having been subject to intense physical and psychological abuse upon their arrest.
 Sheehan and Kelly also denied the charges brought against them, with Murray simply refusing to acknowledge or speak throughout the entire proceedings.
 (No direct evidence was offered to link Murray, Sheehan or Kelly with the Birmingham pub bombings.
 Nonetheless, the Crown alleged they were part of the same IRA unit as the Birmingham Six, and contended the Birmingham pub bombs may have been planted "in some illogical way" to avenge or commemorate the death of James McDade.)

-The primary evidence presented against the Birmingham Six linking them to the Birmingham pub bombings were their written confessions, the Griess tests conducted by Frank Skuse at Morecambe police station, and circumstantial evidence indicative of Irish republican sympathies which would be supported by character witnesses called to testify on behalf of the prosecution.
+The primary evidence presented against the Birmingham Six linking them to the Birmingham pub bombings were their written confessions, the Griess tests conducted by Frank Skuse at Morecambe police station, and circumstantial evidence indicative of Irish republicanism sympathies which would be supported by character witnesses called to testify on behalf of the prosecution.